-Principal Function / Summary Partial contribution towards safeguarding the countryside and preserving the setting for Redbourn.
+Partial contribution towards safeguarding the countryside and preserving the setting for Redbourn.
 Overall the parcel does not significantly contribute towards any of the 5 Green Belt purposes.

-GB18B - Green Belt Purposes Assessment Contribution To check the unrestricted sprawl of large built-up areas LIMITED OR NO The parcel is located away from large built-up areas of London, Luton and Dunstable and Stevenage.
-It does not form a connection with a wider network of parcels to restrict sprawl.
-To prevent neighbouring towns from merging LIMITED OR NO The parcel does not fully separate neighbouring 1st tier settlements.
+GB18B - Green Belt Purposes Assessment Contribution To check the unrestricted sprawl of large built-up areas LIMITED OR NO The parcel is located away from large built-up areas of London, Luton and Dunstable and I Stevenage.
+It does no form a connection with a wider network of parcels to restrict sprawl.
+To prevent neighbouring towns from merging LIMITED OR NO The parcel does not fully separate neighbouring 1 st tier settlements.
 To assist in safeguarding the countryside from encroachment PARTIAL The parcel displays a mix of urban fringe and rural and countryside characteristics.
-It contains open arable farmland with large fields bound by hedgerows and hedgerow trees and isolated patches of pasture bordering the M1 corridor.
-Narrow woodland blocks screen the motorway which is the main urban influence and it is audibly intrusive.
-Other urban fringe development includes a nursery, recreation ground and school playing fields on the northern edge of Redbourn.
-Levels of visual openness are generally high but vary throughout the parcel especially along the narrow east and west edges of the settlement which are enclosed by physical features.
-To preserve the setting and special character of historic towns PARTIAL The parcel adjoins Redbourn Conservation Area.
-It provides a link to the countryside to the west of the settlement however views to and from the parcel are limited.
-To maintain existing settlement pattern LIMITED OR NO The parcel contributes with GB18A to the secondary local gap between Redbourn (2nd) and Flamstead (3rd).
-There is no ribbon development however the gap contains the M1, which is concealed.
-Due to the scale and nature of the gap, any small reduction would be unlikely to compromise the separation of settlements in physical terms, but would reduce overall levels of visual openness across the parcel.
-Level of Openness and Countryside Character Existence of built development The level of built development is low at 0.6%.
-There are some scattered developments along the Dunstable Road and Harpenden Lane.
+It cor farmland with large fields bound by hedgerows and hedgerow trees and isolated patches M1 corridor.
+Narrow woodland blocks screen the motorway which is the main urban influ intrusive.
+Other urban fringe development includes a nursery, recreation ground and sch northern edge of Redbourn.
+Levels of visual openness are generally high but vary throug especially along the narrow east and west edges of the settlement which are enclosed by of pasture bordering th ence and it is audibly ool playing fields on the ghout the parcel To preserve the setting and special character of historic towns PARTIAL The parcel adjoins Redbourn Conservation Area.
+It provides a link to the countryside to t settlement however views to and from the parcel are limited. he west of the To maintain existing settlement pattern LIMITED OR NO The parcel contributes with GB18A to the secondary local gap between Redbourn (2 nd) a There is no ribbon development however the gap contains the M1, which is concealed.
+In nature of the gap, any small reduction would be unlikely to compromise the separation of terms, but would reduce overall levels of visual openness across the parcel.
+Due to the scale and Level of Openness and Countryside Character Existence of built development The level of built development is low at 0.6%.
+There are e some scattered developments along the Dunstable Road and Harpenden Lane.
 Visual Openness Long distance views are limited by the embankments of the M1 to the south of the parcel.

-Countryside Character The landscape close to the M1 is notably disturbed and the constant presence of large lorries and the influence of the transport system in this area is strong.
-The north and west boundaries of Redbourn are well defined.
-GB18B - Next Steps Land at southwest edge of Redbourn is recommended for further assessment as a small scale sub-area (SA-SS2).
+Countryside Character The landscape close to the M1 is notably disturbed and the const lorries and the influence of the transport system in this area is strong.
+The north and west Redbourn are well defined.
+GB18B - Next Steps

+Land at southwest edge of Redbourn is recommended for further assessment as a small scale sub-area (SA-SS2).
 The sub-area is enclosed by the M1 to the west in the vicinity of Gaddesden Lane.
 Assessed in isolation this land makes a limited or no contribution towards checking sprawl, preventing merging, safeguarding the countryside, preserving setting or maintaining local gaps.

-GB19 - Partial Green Belt Land to North of Markyate Description The parcel is located to the north of Markyate.
+GB19 - Partial Green Belt Land to North of Markyate

+Description The parcel is located to the north of Markyate.
 It is primarily Green Belt, although there is a small non-Green Belt area.
-This non-Green Belt area is within the Chilterns AONB and extends to the northern edge of the study area.
-It is 813 ha in size and comprises a series of narrow, gently undulating chalk ridges, including the dry valleys of Markyate, in the upper Ver valley.
+This non-Green Belt area is within the Chilterns AONB and extends to the northern edge of the study area It is 813 ha in size and comprises a series of narrow, gently undulating chalk ridges, including the dry valleys of Markyate, in the upper Ver valley.

 Land use Predominately arable farmland, plus Markyatecell Park and shooting ground.

 View to east towards M1 shows that motorway is visible.